-H. ENROLLMENT VERIFICATION
+J. ENROLLMENT VERIFICATION

-The Law Registrar's Office reports enrollment status information electronically for all students enrolled in School of Law courses to the National Student Clearinghouse.
+The Law Registrar's Office reports enrollment status information electronically for all students enrolled in Law School courses to the National Student Clearinghouse.
 Consequently, most lenders will be notified of student enrollment status and will update their records accordingly.
-Students whose lenders do not participate in the clearinghouse, or those who need enrollment verifications for other purposes, such as rental agreements, may obtain them free of charge.
-Enrollment verification letters may be requested with the Verification/Certification Request form.
+Students whose lenders do not participate in the Clearinghouse, or those who need enrollment verifications for other purposes, such as rental agreements, may obtain them free of charge.
+Enrollment verification letters may be requested with the Student Status Letter Request form.
 Loan deferment forms also will be processed free of charge.